kusimo/quick-download-button/README.md

 # Basic Usage
 ## Gutenberg Block
 Open the post you want to add download link to, click on add block icon (+).
 Under Media, click on Download Button icon.
+Click on the button to change the title, click on download icon next to the button to upload a file for download.

 ## Shortcode
 Open the post or page you want to add download button to, paste the shortcode example below